rooseveltframework/roosevelt-logger/README.md

     }
     ```

   - The above example would create a custom log type `dbError`.
-Since no params are supplied to it, it defaults to being enabled and defaults to log type `info` and no prefix.
+Since no params are supplied to it, it defaults to being enabled and defaults to log type `info` and no prefix or color.

   - Complex custom type example: